Marco Polo: Role of the Dominican Order

 Apparently, from the very beginning, Marco's story aroused contrasting reactions, as it was received by some with a certain disbelief.
-The Dominican father Francesco Pipino was the author of a translation into Latin, in 1302, just a few years after Marco's return to Venice.
+The Dominican father Francesco Pipino was the author of a translation into in 1302, just a few years after Marco's return to Venice.
 Francesco Pipino solemnly affirmed the truthfulness of the book and defined Marco as a "prudent, honoured and faithful man".
 In his writings, the Dominican brother Jacopo d'Acqui explains why his contemporaries were sceptical about the content of the book.
 He also relates that before dying, Marco Polo insisted that "he had told only a half of the things he had seen".

-According to some recent research of the Italian scholar Antonio Montefusco, the very close relationship that Marco Polo cultivated with members of the Dominican Order in Venice suggests that local fathers collaborated with him for a Latin version of the book, which means that Rustichello's text was translated into Latin for a precise will of the Order.
+According to some recent research of the Italian scholar Antonio Montefusco, the very close relationship that Marco Polo cultivated with members of the Dominican Order in Venice suggests that local fathers collaborated with him for a Latin version of the book, which means that Rustichello's text was translated into Latin at the precise will of the Order.

 Since Dominican fathers had among their missions that of evangelising foreign peoples (cf. the role of Dominican missionaries in China and in the Indies), it is reasonable to think that they considered Marco's book as a trustworthy piece of information for missions in the East.
 The diplomatic communications between Pope Innocent IV and Pope Gregory X with the Mongols were probably another reason for this endorsement.
 At the time, there was open discussion of a possible Christian-Mongol alliance with an anti-Islamic function.
 A Mongol delegate was solemnly baptised at the Second Council of Lyon.
-At the council, Pope Gregory X promulgated a new Crusade to start in 1278 in liaison with the Mongols.
+At the council, Pope Gregory X promulgated a new crusade to start in 1278 in liaison with the Mongols.